m-feliciano/javaee-framework/README.md

 The scripts to create the database are in the `resources/META-INF/sql` folder

-The database connection is configured in the `resources/META-INF/persistence.xml` file
+The database connection is set in the `resources/META-INF/persistence.xml` file